bediger4000/any-combinatory-logic/acl.md

 `def` makes an easy-to-type abbreviation of `define`.

-<a name="REDUCE"></a>The `reduce` command actually produces an expression, just like a bracket abstraction.
+The `reduce` command actually produces an expression, just like a bracket abstraction.
 Unlike `define` or `def`, you can use `reduce` anywhere an expression would fit, as part of a larger expression, as part of an abbreviation, or as part of a bracket abstraction.

 `reduce` causes an out-of-order (normal order, leftmost outermost) reduction to take place.
 The expression next to `reduce` gets interpreted, and the result put back into the original context. `reduce` allows a user to store the normal form of an expression, rather than just a literal expression, as `def` and `define` don't cause any contractions to take place.

-## <a name="EXAMINE">Information about expressions</a>
+## Information about expressions

 *   `<a name="SIZE">size</a> _expression_` - print the number of atoms in _expression_.
 *   `<a name="LENGTH">length</a> _expression_` - print the number of atoms plus number of applications in _expression_.
 *   `<a name="PRINT">print</a> _expression_` - print human-readable representation, with abbreviations expanded, but without evaluation.
-*   `<a name="PRINTC">printc</a> _expression_` - print [canonical](#CANON) representation, with abbreviations substituted, but without evaluation.
+*   `<a name="PRINTC">printc</a> _expression_` - print [canonical](#canonical-expression-representation) representation, with abbreviations substituted, but without evaluation.
-*   `redexes _expression_` - print a count of possible contractions in _expression_, regardless of order of evaluation.
+*   `redexes <expression>` - print a count of possible contractions in _expression_, regardless of order of evaluation.
-*   `_expression_ = _expression_` - determine lexical equivalence of any two expressions, after abbreviation substitution, but without evaluation.
+*   `<expression> = <expression>` - determine lexical equivalence of any two expressions, after abbreviation substitution, but without evaluation.

 `print` lets you see what abbreviations expand to, without evaluation, as does `printc`.
 The "=" sign lets you determine _lexical_ equality.
 All combinators, variables and parentheses have to match as strings, otherwise "=" deems the expressions not equivalent.
 You can put in explicit `reduce` commands on both sides of an "=", otherwise, no evaluation takes place.

 `size` and `length` seem redundant, but authorities measure CL expressions different ways.
 These two methods should cover the vast majority of cases.

-#### <a name="CANON">Canonical Expression Representation</a>
+#### Canonical Expression Representation

 The `[printc](#PRINTC)` command, and cycle detection output use a canonical form of representing a CL expression.

 In this case, "canonical" means: pre-order, depth-first, left-to-right traversal of the parse tree, output of a period (".") for each application, and a space before each combinator or variable.

 A simple application (`K I`, for example) looks like this: `.K I`

 A more complex application (`P R (Q R)`) looks like this: `..P R.Q R`

 The advantage to this sort of notation is that every application appears explicitly, and variant, semantically-equivalent parentheses don't appear.

-## <a name="CYCLES">Detecting reduction cycles</a>
+## Detecting reduction cycles

 *   `cycles on|off`
 *   `detect on|off`

 Some CL expressions end up creating a cycle. `M M` or `W W W` constitute examples from common bases.
 After a certain number of contractions, the interpreter encounters an expression it has previously created.
 If you issue the `cycles on` command, the interpreter keeps track of every expression in the current reduction, and stops when it detects a cyclical reduction.

 `detect on` causes the interpreter to count and mark possible contraction (with an asterisk), regardless of reduction order.
 It does "normal order" reduction, but ignores that for the contraction count.
 This has use with `trace on`.

 Turning cycle detection on will add time to an expression's reduction, as will possible contraction detection.

-## <a name="OUTPUT">Intermediate output and single-stepping</a>
+## Intermediate output and single-stepping

 *   `trace on|off`
 *   `elaborate on|off`
 *   `debug on|off`
 *   `step on|off`

 You can issue any of these commands without an "on" or "off" argument to inquire about the current state of the directive.

 `trace`, `debug` and `elaborate` provide increasingly verbose output. `trace` shows the expression after each contraction, `debug` adds information about which branch of an application it evaluates, and `elaborate` adds to that information useful in debugging memory allocation problems.

 `detect` causes `trace` to also print a count of possible contractions (not all of them normal order reductions), and mark contractable primitives with an asterisk.

 `step on` causes the interpreter to stop after each contraction, print the intermediate expression, and wait, at a `?` prompt for user input.
 Hitting return goes to the next contraction, `n` or `q` terminates the reduction, and `c` causes it to quit single-stepping.

 `trace on` will also display steps taken during bracket abstractions.

-## <a name="REDUCTION">Reduction information and control</a>
+## Reduction information and control

 *   `timer on|off` - turn on/off per-reduction elapsed time output.
 *   `timeout 0|N`- stop reducing after `N` seconds.
 *   `count 0|N` - stop reducing after `N` contractions.

 You can turn time outs off by using a 0 (zero) second timeout.
 Similarly, you can turn contraction-count-limited evaluation off with a 0 (zero) count.

 `timer on` also times [bracket abstraction](#expressing-bracket-abstraction-algorithms).

-## <a name="LOAD">Reading in files</a>
+## Reading in files

-*   `load "*filename*"`
+*   `load "filename"`

 You have to double-quote filenames with whitespace or non-alphanumeric characters in them.
 You can use absolute filenames (beginning with "/") or you can use filenames relative to the current working directory of the `acl` process.

-## <a name="RULESOUT">Printing primitive and abstraction rules</a>
+## Printing primitive and abstraction rules

 *   `rules` - prints out what rules about primitives it has.
 *   `abstractions` - prints out what abstraction rules it has.

 Rules about primitives and abstraction rules should appear in a format appropriate for cut-n-paste, that is, in input syntax.
 Abstraction rules should appear in order of precedence, highest precedence first.

 #Examples

 The following examples demonstrate either an interesting facet of Combinatory Logic (Klein fourgroup, Grzegorzyk bracket abstraction, AMEN basis) or illustrates part of the interpreter that I found hard to describe (abstraction rules in Tromp's bracket abstraction, and Scott Numerals example).
 Your tastes may vary.

 *   [SKI Basis](bases/ski.basis), with "abcf" bracket abstraction.
 *   [SKI Basis](bases/tromp.abstraction), with John Tromp's bracket abstraction.